 A child’s feelings about being transgender, however, aren’t about romance and thus are well suited for a middle grade audience.
 Transgender or not, kids are starting to intensely learn about what makes them who they are, and learning how to cope with how others see them.
-They are learning how to embrace their own identity and define themselves.
+They are learning how to navigate puberty, embrace their own identity and define themselves.
 These are universal themes.

 These books are all appropriate for children ages 10 and up; some are suitable for 8 and up and I’ve indicated those in the review.
 (Note: Book covers and titles are affiliate links.)

 LGBTQ-Positive Children’s Novels.
 The three categories below are as follows:

 - Books with transgender children

 - Books with gay/lesbian parents or other adults